jfrogren/old-bibnotes/lawrence2004housing.md

 [13] D. Halpern, Mental Health and the Built Environment: More than Bricks and Mortar, Taylor and Francis, London, 1995.

-## The resedential context of health
+## The residential context of health
 >"Hartig and Lawrence have used the term ‘‘the residential context of health’’ to refer to all these dimensions that deﬁne the interrelated nature of housing and health [17]."
 [493]

 [17] T. Hartig, R. Lawrence (Eds.), The residential context of health, Journal of Social Issues (special issue) 59 (2) 2003.

 ## Citizen participation as a means to define and promote health
 >"In the late 1970s citizen participation was considered for the ﬁrst
 > time in relation to primary health care in the Declaration of Primary Health Care